Monica Hornof, P.Eng.

 Monica has worked for the CNSC since 2005.
 While her educational background is in chemical engineering, she has a keen interest in the legal aspects of nuclear regulation and an in-depth understanding and knowledge of the Nuclear Safety and Control Act, the CNSC regulatory framework and international nuclear regulation.

-Prior to taking on the role of Senior Regulatory Program Officer, Monica led the Commission Technical Support team, including leading the development and implementation of virtual Commission proceedings guidelines in response to the COVID-19 pandemic.
-This work ensured the Commission could continue to operate effectively and efficiently in virtual environments, helping to modernize the way it conducts its work.
+Monica’s current role is Regulatory Program Director.
+She previously worked as a senior regulatory program officer (SRPO), and before that, she headed up the Commission Technical Support team, which included leading the development and implementation of guidelines for virtual Commission proceedings in response to the COVID-19 pandemic.
+This work ensured that the Commission could continue to operate effectively and efficiently in virtual environments, helping to modernize the way it conducts its work.

 Expertise and education